 - If the marker is on a piece of clothing, place the clothing face down onto a towel.
 This will allow you to push the stain out from the surface of the fabric to the towel, rather than having to push the stain all the way through the fabric to remove it.
-If it’s not possible, such as for upholstery, use a lifting blot motion to work on the surface of the stain and pull it out.
+If that’s not possible, such as for upholstery, use a lifting blot motion to work on the surface of the stain and pull it out.

 - Moisten a soft cloth or cotton ball with a small amount of rubbing alcohol or nail polish remover.
 If you don’t have either of those, hair spray or hand sanitizer can be used instead as they contain a high amount of alcohol.
 Test the cleaning solution on a small hidden area of the fabric to look for any adverse reaction.

 - If the cleaning solution is safe for your fabric, blot it on the stain (or pour a small amount through the fabric if it is lying face down on a towel).